RaviShah1/DCIN-CQG/README.md

 ## Data and Experimental Results

-Data is not available and is owned by Aillis Inc.
+The data used for this project is private, proprietary, and the exclusive property of Aillis Inc.

 Information about the Data and Experimental Results can be found in our paper here: coming soon.